Hometown: Fayettville, North Carolina

 Le Blanc’s theater credits include “Ladies In Retirement,” with the legendary actresses Julie Harris and Eileen Brennan, “No Orchids for Miss Blandish,” “The Catonsville Nine” and “Appearances to the Contrary.”
 In 2011, he appeared in “The Tennessee Williams Literary Festival” in New Orleans.

-Christian is also an award winning artist.
-His work has been shown in Los Angeles and Washington D.C., and New Orleans where they are currently on display at the Jean Bragg Gallery of Southern Art.
-He is currently working on a children’s novel which he is illustrating.
+Le Blanc hosted “The 2012 Creative Arts Daytime Emmy Awards,” “The Young and the Restless Charity Tea” and “Soap Cruise.”
+Also, Le Blanc is an award-winning artist.
+His work has been shown in Los Angeles, Washington, D.C. and New Orleans, where they are on display at the Jean Bragg Gallery of Southern Art.
+Currently, he is illustrating a children’s novel.

-	Christian, an army brat, was born in Fayetteville, North Carolina, but calls New Orleans, Louisiana, home.
-He is one of the eight children of Andre and Alice Le Blanc.
+Le Blanc, an army brat, was born in Fayetteville, N.C., but calls New Orleans his home.
+He is one of eight children of Andre and Alice Le Blanc.
 His father is a decorated veteran of the U.S. Special Forces.

 Le Blanc lives in Los Angeles.
-His hobbies include genealogy and languages and sports including: water skiing, swimming, and racquetball.
-He has also worked as a substitute teacher in the Los Angeles school district.
+His hobbies include genealogy, languages and sports, including water skiing, swimming and racquetball.
+He worked as a substitute teacher in the Los Angeles school district.
 A world traveler, Le Blanc’s journeys have taken him to Australia and the Middle East.